 MEN OVER 70 – 1,200 MG PER DAY

-Best Plant Based Calcium Sources
+Best Plant Based and Vegan Calcium Sources

 Eating at least a couple of portions of the foods on this list will help you to cover your calcium needs.
 Try to keep your foods as varied as possible to be sure you are reaping all the other fantastic benefits of them.
 They are ALL highly nutritious, and should become the cornerstone of any healthy plant based diet.